Recruiter workflow

 The volume is the job

-- Around 30 seconds of attention per resume, on average, to make the first pass-or-reject call.
+• Seconds of attention per resume to make the first pass-or-reject call.

-(Provenance: these numbers come from our customer discovery calls in April 2026, primarily a conversation with a head recruiter at an enterprise company.
-They're directionally stable across other conversations we've had in the same period.
-If your numbers are different, we'd genuinely like to hear them — jon@certainhr.ai.)
+(The 500–1,000 and 10–15K figures come from CertAIn’s customer discovery calls in April 2026 — primarily a conversation with a head recruiter at an enterprise company — and are directionally stable across other conversations in the same period.
+They describe the high-volume end of the market, not every role.
+The ~250-applications and ~2%-interview figures are the published averages cited above.
+If your numbers are different, we’d genuinely like to hear them — hello@certainhr.ai.)

 The rational response to this volume is triage.
 You cannot read 500 resumes at depth; you have to skim, reject fast, and bet on the signal you can pick up in seconds.
 Every recruiter does this.
 The best ones feel guilty about it — because they know the candidate they’re rejecting in 20 seconds might be a great fit whose resume just didn’t telegraph it.